Graeme Obree: Old Faithful

 Obree had built frames for his bike shop and made another for his record attempt.
 Instead of traditional dropped handlebars it had straight bars like those of a mountain bike.
 He placed them closer to the saddle than usual and rode with the bars under his chest, his elbows bent and tucked into his sides like those of a skier.
 Watching a washing machine spin at 1,200rpm led him to take the bearings, which he assumed must be of superior quality, and fit them to his bike.
 Obree later regretted admitting to the bearings experiment, because journalists referred to that before his achievements and other innovations.

 Obree called his bike "Old Faithful".
-It has a narrow bottom bracket, around which the cranks revolve, to bring his legs closer together, as he thought this is the "natural" position.
+It has a narrow bottom bracket, around which the cranks revolve, to bring his legs closer together (giving a smaller Q factor), as he thought this is the "natural" position.
 As shown in the film, he thought a tread of "one banana" would be ideal.
 The bike has no top tube, so that his knees did not hit the frame.
-The chainstays are not horizontal to the ground.
+The chainstays are not parallel to the ground.
 Thus the cranks can pass with a narrow bottom bracket.
 The fork had only one blade, carefully shaped to be as narrow as possible.
 A French writer who tried it said the narrow handlebars made it hard to accelerate the machine in a straight line but, once it was at speed, he could hold the bars and get into Obree's tucked style.